 How to use

 Here is a quick breakdown of how to use both these functions on the Yocan Flame.
-It’s important to note that when using the Flame as a nectar collector- you’ll need a blowtorch / any open flame source.
+It’s important to note that when using the Flame as a Honey Straw- you’ll need a blowtorch / any open flame source.
 Please be cautious when using the device this way and when handling open flame.

 As a portable wax vaporizer